Quasiconformal maps, analytic capacity, and non linear potentials

 In this case

 If $\mu(G(R))\geq \frac14\,\mu(\frac12 R)$, then we set $\cT(R)=\varnothing$.

 Suppose now that $\mu(G(R))< \frac14\,\mu(\frac12 R)$.
 Then,

-Recall that, the squares $C_5Q$ in Lemma \ref{lemcorba} are doubling (in fact, $(h_a,c)$ doubling, with $c=c(A,\delta)$, by Remark \ref{remdob}).
-We assume that the constant $\eta$ in the definition of L squares is small enough so that
+Recall that, the squares $C_5Q$ in Lemma \ref{lemcorba} are doubling, by the statement (c) in the same lemma applied to $P=C_5Q$ (in fact, $(h_a,c)$ doubling, with $c=c(A,\delta)$, by Remark \ref{remdob}).
+We assume that the constant $\eta$ in the Definition \ref{def58} of L squares is small enough so that

 say.
 By Vitali's covering theorem, there exists a subfamily